askap-vast/vast-tools/VASTDROPBOX.md

-  --no-stokesQ          Do not download Stokes Q products. (default: False) --no-stokesU          Do not download Stokes U products. (default: False) --skip-xml            Do not download XML files. (default: False) --skip-qc             Do not download the QC plots. (default: False) --skip-components     Do not download components selavy files. (default: False) --skip-islands        Do not download island selavy files. (default: False)
+  --no-stokesQ          Do not download Stokes Q products. (default: False) --no-stokesU          Do not download Stokes U products. (default: False) --skip-xml            Do not download XML files. (default: False) --skip-txt            Do not download txt files. (default: False) --skip-qc             Do not download the QC plots. (default: False) --skip-components     Do not download components selavy files. (default: False) --skip-islands        Do not download island selavy files. (default: False)